jacygao/jacygao.github.io/draft/patterns_of_distributed_transation.md

 ## Eventual Consistency

+Eventual Consistency essentially ensures data in distributed systems is eventually consistent.
+This means that reads are not guarenteed to return the latest state immediately after a write operation has happened.

 2PC is a CP protocol.
 It provides strong consistency allowing data modified across multiple nodes but cannot guarantee the availability of the data.
 Although 2PC is a general pattern to solve distributed transaction problems, there are other alternative patterns which may fit what you need for your software solution.